Elo rating system: Other usage

 The Elo rating system has been used in soft biometrics, which concerns the identification of individuals using human descriptions.
 Comparative descriptions were utilized alongside the Elo rating system to provide robust and discriminative 'relative measurements', permitting accurate identification.
 The Elo rating system has been used in biology for assessing male dominance hierarchies, and in automation and computer vision for fabric inspection.
 Moreover, online judge sites are using the Elo rating system or its derivatives.
 For example, Topcoder is using a modified version based on normal distribution, while Codeforces is using another version based on logistic distribution.

 The Elo rating system has been noted in dating apps, such as in the matchmaking app Tinder, which uses a variant of the Elo rating system.
 The YouTuber Marques Brownlee and his team used the Elo rating system when they let people vote between digital photos taken with different smartphone models launched in 2022.
 The Elo rating system has been used in U.S. revealed preference college rankings, such as those by the digital credential firm Parchment.
-The Elo rating system has been adopted to evaluate AI models.
-In 2021, Anthropic utilized the Elo system for ranking AI models in their research.
-The LMSYS leaderboard briefly employed the Elo rating system to rank AI models before transitioning to Bradley–Terry model.